-Dip your toe into the national parks or hike for days on end, cycle gently through the landscapes or conquer challenging mountain bike trails, take a wine tasting tour and visit boutique breweries or feed your imagination at fascinating art galleries and museums.
-Every day promises something unique and memorable.
+Enjoy a day walk in one of three national parks or hike for days on end; cycle gently through the landscapes or conquer challenging mountain bike trails; take a wine tasting tour and visit boutique breweries or feed your imagination at fascinating art galleries and studios.
+Every day promises something unique and memorable in Nelson Tasman.

 1. Explore Abel Tasman National Park

-Discover the golden sand beaches, rocky outcrops and beautiful estuaries of this popular national park, one of the top Nelson Tasman experiences.
+Discover the golden sand beaches, sweeping granite coastline, lush native forest and crystal clear waterways of this popular national park, one of the top Nelson Tasman experiences.
 You can enjoy a short walk, a multi-day hike or a kayak adventure around the coast.
 Water taxis and boat tours get you close to the small island sanctuaries, and provide drop-off and pick up services for walkers.

 2. Experience the Nelson Market

 Immerse yourself in the local creative community at this longstanding market, renowned for quality Nelson produce, arts and crafts.
 Held every Saturday morning at Montgomery Square in the heart of the city, it's frequently rated as one of the best things to do in Nelson Tasman.
 The market is a great place for a coffee, a bite to eat, gifts or a memento of your holiday.

 3. Spend a day in Golden Bay